auth0/docs/enable-simple-connection.md

 > For all supported identity providers see [here](identityproviders)

-This tutorial will use the simplest identity provider (Google OpenId) that requires the no further configuration.
+This tutorial will use the simplest identity provider (Google OAuth2) that requires minimal configuration.

 ##1.
 Login into Auth0
 Login and select the __Social__ option under the __Connections__ tab: